 Google AdWords isn’t a new program and there are plenty of other PPC programs out there, but if an agency is committed to this work, then they should have complete Google’s AdWords certification program.
 You can check on this by asking them to show you their Premier Partner page – it really is that simple.
 Not having one isn’t necessarily the worst offense a company can commit, but it’s a good indicator that you can do better and should commit your ads spend elsewhere.

-Did you pick your PPC agency based on their portfolio of appealing PPC ads/ ads?
+Did you pick your PPC agency based on their portfolio of appealing PPC ads/ads or optimized images?
 That’s a great starting point – it certainly indicates that they can do high-quality work – but it’s not enough if they’re not actually showing you your brand’s own ads before they launch them.
 Obvious, right?
 It should be, but many entrepreneurs have been duped by PPC agencies who tell them that their ad is similar to another ad product, which is called ad copy; the client, not wanting to be pushy, walks away with their own notion of their brand’s ad, and meanwhile the agency may not have done any work at all.

 Your PPC agency should be giving you the final say on all your paid ads, so if you’ve supposedly got a campaign running and you haven’t seen your ads, ask to see them right away.
 Odds are good that if your agency isn’t showing you your PPC ads before launching them that they either don’t exist or they’re extremely low quality for online visibility.
 Great PPC agencies are proud of their work and they want you to see it.
 Anything less should raise concerns.